Navsight-AI/navsight-ai/README.md

 # Object Detection Project

 This project implements an object detection system using computer vision techniques.
 It is designed to detect and visualize objects in images using a pre-trained model.
+Code will run on a raspberry pi after development and assembled together with other hardware components to form a unit.

+Key ideas:
+1. Object Detection
+2. Audio Feedback
+3. Navigation Guide

 ## Project Structure